When To Repair Cracks in Stucco

 While the last option occurs during the drying period, the rest can happen at any time.

-How Serious Is the Crack?
+How Serious are the Stucco Cracks?

 Most of the cracks in stucco aren’t serious, like hairline cracks.
 However, the issue comes when these lay paths for moisture to seep inside.
 Once water gets into the wall, it will cause untold damage to the structure.